sonia23cld/ScanTools_ProtEvol/README.txt

 ScanTools methods that are FUNCTIONS to carry out operations (only required arguments are shown; see code for full list of arguments):

 **Important**
 Most of these methods include a print1 argument that, if set to True, will print the shell scripts instead of submitting them to the cluster.
 This is a useful check that you should always do before your first real execution of a method.
 The argument names provided below are not the actual argument names required by each function.
 Rather, the arguments below are descriptions of the actual arguments in the program.
 Also, most of the methods have an option to change the partition, time, and memory requested for each job.
 For methods that necessarily generate large intermediate files (.splitVCFS(), .calcbpm(), .generateFSC2input()), there is an option to use scratch (use_scratch=True and scratch_path=/path/to/scratch/directory).
-However, this requires that the user to setup their directory on the scratch drive.
+However, this requires the user to set up their directory on the scratch drive.

  - .removePop(pops_to_be_removed): takes a list of populations and removes them from '.pops'.
 E.g. test.removePops(['Pop1','Pop2']).
 Even single populations should be specified in a list format.  '.min_ind' will be recalculated.